stereosuper/longue-vue/template/docs/documentation/custom-nuxt-modules/StaticData.md

 – What do we do with Nuxt ? 🤔

 **[Alban 😎]**:
-– We're generating a websites 😏
+– We're generating websites 😏

 **[Alban 🤔]**:
  – So, in short, we're exporting API calls 😂